2014 Hawaii Senate election

 The 2014 Hawaii Senate elections took place as part of the biennial United States elections.
 Hawaii voters elected state senators in 14 of the state senate's 25 districts.
 State senators serve four-year terms in the Hawaii Senate.

 The primary election took place on August 9, 2014.
 The general election also took place on November 4, 2014.

+Predictions

 Election results

 Source for primary results.
-Source for General election results.
+Source for general election results.